Abishek3896/Black-Jack/README.md

 # Black-Jack
-Creating a policy by using Q-earning to win a game of Black Jack
+Creating a policy by using Q-Learning to win a game of Black Jack